rks101/eglinux/README.md

 ## Process Termination

-The command `kill` can be used to terminate a process.
+The command `kill` can be used to send a signal, including terminating a process (TERM).

 ```
 $ kill -9 PID_value     <== kill will send a signal SIGKILL (9) to the process having PID as PID_value
 ```
+-9, -SIGKILL, -KILL serve the same purpose.

 ```
-$ kill -9 -1            <== This will kill the init process and thereby terminate your session as well.
+$ kill -9 -1            <== This will kill the init process, if it can, and thereby terminate your session as well.
 ```

-To list all signals:
+To list all signals that kill can send:
 ```
 $ kill -l
  1) SIGHUP	 2) SIGINT	 3) SIGQUIT	 4) SIGILL	 5) SIGTRAP